Flow in (retrieving from Salesforce)

 Attributing multiple changes

 Author attribution is only able to record a single author per component and flow in.
 If two users have changed the same metadata item since the last flow in, then both changes will be attributed to the user who made their change last.
+To avoid "skipped" changes is Git history, flow in environments frequently.

 Occasionally it won't be possible to attribute an author to a change (for example when a metadata item has been deleted and source tracking is not available for the org).
 In these cases the author will default to Unknown Author <unknownauthor@orgflow.io>